WeronikaMazek/ML_Metabolomics_Crohns_Disease/README.md

 *Highlights:*

-Kernel Evaluation: Comprehensive evaluation of kernel functions, with the RBF kernel achieving optimal performance (Training Accuracy: 100%, Cross-Validation Accuracy: 79%).
-Sigmoid kernel achieved higher cross-validation accuracy (87%) but showed underfitting tendencies.

-Hyperparameter Tuning:
 Optimal parameters: C=1, gamma=1e-04.
+Achieved 100% Training Accuracy and 79% Cross-Validation Accuracy.

+The SVM classifier achieved a Permutation Test Score of 0.79 when applied to the real data.
+The p-value for the real data was found to be 0.01698, reinforcing the significance of the results.
+On the other hand, when applied to randomised data, the model's performance dropped with a Permutation Test Score of 0.31 and a p-value of 0.944, suggesting that the model relies heavily on genuine features rather than random noise.

 Feature Importance:
 Permutation importance identified key retention times around 13.87 min and 22.8 min, highlighting critical metabolic features.

-Model Validation:
-5-fold cross-validation and permutation tests confirmed statistically significant results (p-value: 0.017).

 ### Random_Forest_Model/
-This folder includes the Random_Forest_Model_Notebook.ipynb, which focuses on training and evaluating a Random Forest model.
+This folder includes the *Random_Forest_Model_Notebook.ipynb*, which focuses on training and evaluating a Random Forest model.

 *Highlights:*

-Hyperparameter Optimisation:

 Optimal configuration: max_depth=None, max_features='log2', n_estimators=200, min_samples_split=2.
 Achieved 100% Training Accuracy and 88% Cross-Validation Accuracy.

-Model Validation:
-Stratified 5-fold cross-validation and permutation tests yielded statistically significant results (p-value: 0.009).

-Performance: Outperformed SVM in overall accuracy and robustness, achieving a classification accuracy of 83.71% on faecal samples.
+The Random Forest model achieved a Permutation Test Score of 0.82 on the real data, showing strong predictive power.
+The p-value for the real data was 0.00899, indicating the results are statistically significant.
+In contrast, when tested on randomized data, the model's performance was reduced with a Permutation Test Score of 0.53 and a p-value of 0.419, pointing to the importance of genuine features for accurate classification.

 ## Libraries and Packages Used